 Drain the canned chickpeas and reserve the chickpea water.

-Step 1: Quickly roast the garlic cloves with a drizzle of oil in a skillet with a lid.
-When the skin looks charred, please remove it from heat and peel.
+Step 1: Quickly roast the garlic cloves in a skillet with a lid and drizzle with oil.
+When the skin looks charred, remove it from the heat and peel.

-Step 2: Add all the ingredients, including lemon juice, garlic, cooked and drained chickpeas, salt, tahini paste, and olive oil to a food processor.
-Optional: a pinch of ground cumin.
+Step 2: Add all the ingredients, including lemon juice, garlic, drained chickpeas, salt, tahini paste, and olive oil to a food processor.
+Optional: a pinch of ground cumin and smoked paprika.

 Step 3: Blend for 3 minutes, then scrape the food processor's edges with a silicone spatula.
-Continue blending.
+Continue blending and adding iced water, little by little.
+Iced water is key.

 Step 4: Taste and adjust for salt, lemon, and tahini if needed.
-If you want to make it creamier, add some cold chickpea water or iced water, one tablespoon at a time.
+To make it creamier, add cold chickpea water or iced water, one tablespoon at a time.

 These are completely optional ingredients.
 Pour the hummus into a serving plate and make some swirls and pockets with the back of a spoon.
 This will make the hummus look even more beautiful when you add the garnishing of choice.